 The Arkansas Department of Environmental Quality (ADEQ) is the state's main environmental protection agency, charged with protecting, enhancing, and restoring the environment for Arkansans.

 We are headquartered in North Little Rock and have offices and inspectors throughout the state.

 ADEQ's staff of around 400 covers a wide range of duties, from investigating the cause of a massive fish kill to conducting a teacher workshop on how to begin a school recycling program.
 We oversee the training and standards for various licensed environmental professionals and enforce safe environmental limits for activities affecting our air, land, and water.
 In short, our job is to ensure chemical emissions and waste discharges are within safe limits, waste is transported and disposed of safely, and communities are protected from the adverse effects of pollution.

-ADEQ has two support offices: the Office of General Counsel and Policy and the Office of Operations and Outreach.
-The first handles legal matters; the second oversees finance and purchasing, personnel, building and grounds maintenance, information technology services, and public outreach and assistance, which includes educational opportunities to teachers, students, and community groups.
+ADEQ has two support offices: the Office of Law and Policy and the Office of Operations and Outreach.
+The first handles legal matters; the second oversees finance and purchasing, personnel, building and grounds maintenance, information technology services, and the lab.

 We maintain partnerships with other agencies and stakeholders, sharing knowledge and expertise to solve problems.
 We depend on and respond to the concerns of citizens, who are often the first to witness environmental problems.